tsenguun0106/BLP_model_extension_version_1/README.md

 # Conclusion

 Here, I briefly introduced a few important extensions to the original BLP model and how these extensions can be estimated effectively.
-These extensions can have a truly tremendous impact in the real industry application and can help the business to strategize its pricing and product portfolio decisions efficiently.
+These extensions can have truly tremendous impacts on the real industry application and can help the business to strategize its pricing and product portfolio decisions efficiently.